ameerthehacker/bootstraper/README.md

-# Bootstraper
+# Bootstrapper

-Bootstraper your front-end project everytime without a sweat
+Bootstrap your front-end project everytime without a sweat